SomeWeekendReading/someweekendreading.github.io/_posts/2024-02-29-leap-year-revised.md

 - Unless it's divisible by 4, in which case it is,
 - Unless it's divisible by 128, in which case it's not.

+The next year in which this calendar differs from the present Gregorian calendar is 2048.

 This rule system is simpler than the Gregorian (3 rules instead of 4) and has a shorter period (128 years instead of 400), and is about 141 times more accurate (0.19 sec/yr vs 26.81 sec/yr).